 Hi.
 My name is Leslie Root and I’m a postdoctoral scholar at the University of Colorado Boulder.
 I received a PhD in demography from UC Berkeley in August 2020.

-My dissertation incorporates quantitative and qualitative methods to examine the rise in mean age at childbearing and increase in fertility over the course of the Putin era in Russia.
+My research interests are wide-ranging.
+I believe both qualitative and quantitative methods are useful in understanding population processes.
+My dissertation incorporates interviews, participant observation, and demographic methods to examine the rise in mean age at childbearing and increase in fertility over the course of the Putin era in Russia.

 Russia and Eurasia remain close to my heart, and I have extensive experience living and working in the Russian regions (Vladivostok, Ulan-Ude, Kazan’, and Taganrog).
 I am fluent in Russian, and speak somewhat passable Turkish.